 Spigot

-On the 15th of January 2013, md_5 rebranded the CraftBukkit-- project as Spigot.
-The Spigot project, while still partnered with EcoCityCraft, was no longer a project developed by EcoCityCraft.
-As Spigot started cementing themselves as a real Bukkit alternative, the community began to become split between the Bukkit and Spigot forums.
-Spigot added a resources subsection to their forums, to allow Spigot-only plugins to be released due to new BukkitDev rules against Spigot-only plugins.
+On the 15th of January 2013, md_5 rebranded the CraftBukkit-- project to Spigot.
+The Spigot project, while still partnered with EcoCityCraft, was no longer a project owned and developed by EcoCityCraft but its own separate thing.
+As Spigot started cementing themselves as a real Bukkit alternative, the community began to split between the Bukkit and Spigot forums.
+Spigot also added a resources subsection to their forums, to allow Spigot-only plugins to be released due to new BukkitDev rules against plugins that couldn’t run on CraftBukkit.
 Since launch, Spigot has remained a major player in the server software space.

 Super Networks

 Mineplex was a server network that launched on the 24th of January 2013.
-It was the first “super-network”, hitting a record of over 34 thousand simultaneous players with an average of over 10 thousand concurrent players.
-Gaining initial popularity from videos made by CaptainSparklez, the server went on to set a Guinness World Record for the player count.
-Mineplex’s popularity started to dwindle later on and has now become a predominantly Minecraft Bedrock Edition server network due to a partnership with Mojang.
+It was the first “super-network,” hitting a record of over 34 thousand simultaneous players with an average of over 10 thousand concurrent players.
+Gaining initial popularity from videos made by CaptainSparklez, the server went on to set a Guinness World Record for their player count.
+Mineplex’s popularity started to dwindle later and has now become a predominantly Minecraft Bedrock Edition server network due to a partnership with Mojang.

-On the 13th of April, the Hypixel server network launched.
+On the 13th of April 2013, the Hypixel server network launched.
 Hypixel grew beyond the size of Mineplex, and is the definite champion of Minecraft server networks, averaging over 100 thousand concurrent players.
 Unlike Mineplex, however, Hypixel is only available on Minecraft Java Edition.
-Hypixel has 4 Guinness World Records, including the one that was previously held by Mineplex.
+Hypixel has 4 Guinness World Records, including the one for player count that was previously held by Mineplex.

 Proxy Developments

-Keeping permissions synchronised across multiple servers in a network started to become a more significant problem, leading to a plugin known as BungeePerms to be developed on the 3rd of April 2013 by weaondara.
+Keeping permissions synchronised across multiple servers in a network started to become a more significant problem due to the growing size and scope of networks, leading to the development of a plugin known as BungeePerms on the 3rd of April 2013 by weaondara.
 BungeePerms allowed multiple servers on a network to share permission setups, a feature which has since been adopted into other plugins such as LuckPerms.

-Led by a network known as The Chunk, the RedisBungee project started on the 29th of September 2013.
-RedisBungee was the first public project that allowed combining multiple Minecraft proxies.
-Similar to Minecraft servers, proxies also have limitations in the number of players they support.
+Led by a server network known as The Chunk, the RedisBungee project started on the 29th of September 2013.
+RedisBungee was the first public project that allowed combining multiple Minecraft proxies, due to scaling issues that larger networks were starting to face.
+Like Minecraft servers, proxies also have limitations in the number of players they support.
 Due to this, scaling the number of proxies in use became a common practice on larger networks.

 2014 - Bukkit is dead, long live Sponge...Spigot?

-On the 16th of April 2014, Spigot launched a section of their resources page that allowed developers to charge for plugins.
-This decision was highly divisive within the Minecraft community, with many being firmly for or against it.
+On the 16th of April 2014, Spigot launched a section of their resources site that allowed developers to charge for plugins.
+This decision was highly divisive within the Minecraft community, with many being firmly either for or against it.
 Shortly after, MCMarket.org launched on the 30th of July.
 Unlike Spigot Resources, MCMarket was home to all kinds of transactions.
 It became common to see people trading worlds, plugins, or even entire servers.
-MCMarket also allowed players to trade Minecraft accounts, contrary to the terms of use for the game.
+MCMarket also allowed players to trade Minecraft accounts, contrary to the terms of use for the game, and therefore developed a negative reputation in some areas of the community.

-Prior to these marketplaces, the most common form of making money in the server scene was to create custom plugins or worlds for servers in exchange for money.
-This system opened up the ability to publicly sell plugins, for better or for worse.
-This development also led to the creation of a few Minecraft piracy websites, that have been riddled with controversy.
+Prior to these marketplaces, the most common forms of making money in the server scene for anyone other than server owners were to create custom plugins or builds for servers in exchange for money.
+This system opened the ability to publicly sell plugins, for better or for worse.
+This development also led to the creation of a few Minecraft piracy websites, that have been riddled with controversy and malware outbreaks.
 There have also been many controversial implementations of DRM by plugin developers.

 PaperSpigot

 The PaperSpigot project was started by gsand and Z750 on the 23rd of June 2014.
 While initially created for fun, the project became more serious after Spigot became reluctant to accept many community contributions.
-To separate themselves from Spigot they later rebranded as Paper.
+To separate themselves from Spigot, they later rebranded to Paper, stripping the Spigot part of their name.
 Paper worked on including significant performance improvements into the Minecraft server, going far beyond that of Spigot.
+They also strived to be much more community oriented, and more open to contributions.

 EngineHub

 On the 5th of July 2014, sk89q created an organisation known as EngineHub.
-All of his plugins and libraries were transferred to EngineHub.
+All of his plugins and libraries were transferred to EngineHub to reflect what had been a slow transition to a more community-led development style.
 This included WorldEdit, WorldGuard, CraftBook, CommandBook, and more.
-As sk89q had not been the only one working on these plugins for a majority of their existence, this allowed sk89q to step back from the projects.
+As sk89q had not been the only one working on these plugins for most of their existence, this allowed sk89q to step back from the projects.
 EngineHub’s software is now mainly developed by Me4502, octylFractal, and wizjany.

 The Death of Bukkit

 On the 21st of August 2014, EvilSeph announced that the Bukkit project was shutting down.
 He cited reasons such as the legal grey area that the project was in, and that the API was old and incompatible with the future of Minecraft.
-Shortly after, Mojang announced that they had owned the Bukkit project since the Bukkit team was hired in 2012.
+Shortly after, Mojang announced that they had owned the Bukkit project since the original Bukkit team was hired in 2012.
 This was a shock to the community, leaving many long-time Bukkit contributors feeling betrayed as this was never made public.
+It was a widespread belief that they were contributing to a community project, not a project owned by a major company.
 Dinnerbone and Grum announced that they would be updating the Bukkit project while reiterating that Bukkit would not be the official modding API.

-On the 5th of September 2014, GitHub received a DMCA claim over the CraftBukkit project and all forks that contained changes beyond the 25th of January 2012.
+On the 5th of September 2014, GitHub received a DMCA (Digital Millenium Copyright Act) claim over his contributions to the CraftBukkit project and all forks that contained changes beyond the 25th of January 2012.
 Due to this, CraftBukkit, Spigot, and all related projects were taken down from GitHub.
-Due to this takedown, Dinnerbone and Grum were unable to update Bukkit as there were legal implications of doing so.
+Consequently Dinnerbone and Grum were unable to update Bukkit, as there were legal implications of doing so.
 At this point, the Bukkit project was officially dead.

 From the Ashes, #nextstep rises

-Amid the panic, many key members of the Minecraft community got together to discuss what should happen now that Bukkit is gone.
+Amid the panic, many key members of the Minecraft community banded together to discuss what should happen now that Bukkit is gone in an IRC channel called #nextstep.
 A plan and time were set for the meeting, and a document distributed to the community.
-The discussions took place between the 5th and 7th of September and eventually led to a new project forming with the name Sponge.
+The discussions took place between the 5th and 7th of September and eventually led to a new project forming under the name Sponge.
 The project leads for the Sponge project were Blood, Zidane, and sk89q.

-Initial goals for the Sponge API were to build a modern API that was more in line with the way Minecraft worked at the time compared to Bukkit, which was very much showing its age by this stage.
-Sponge was to be implemented on top of Forge and would allow plugins to work alongside mods natively.
+Initial goals for the Sponge API were to build a modern API that was more in line with the way Minecraft worked at the time compared to Bukkit, which was very much showing its age.
+Sponge was to be implemented on top of Forge and would allow plugins to work natively alongside mods.
 On the 7th of September 2014, the first commit to the Sponge API was made.
 Sponge’s API, while similar to Bukkit in some ways and very different in others, very quickly became more powerful than Bukkit.
 Borrowing heavily from Spout, WorldEdit, and WorldGuard, the Sponge API was a real community project.
 While the API came quickly, the actual server software was not ready for some time.

 Alongside development on the Sponge API, another group started work on the MythicAPI on the 8th of September 2014.
-The API did not last long, and eventually became an implementation of the Sponge API on a vanilla server, similar to what CraftBukkit was.
-This project then became Granite.
+The API did not last long and eventually the project became an implementation of the Sponge API on a vanilla server, like what CraftBukkit was for Bukkit.
+This project then became known as Granite.

 2015 to 2017 - The Era of Stagnation